DavidArmahJr/NFL-Player-Modeling-/README.md

 # Personal Projects

-Click on Folder to find out more info on Projects
+Click on a Folder to find out more details on specific Project